mattdotmiller/nsw_apdc_episodes_to_encounters/README.md

-The admitted patient data collection (APDC) contains patient care episodes rather than admissions.
-An admission needs to be created by combining the appropriate patient care episodes.
-There are a number of fields that could be helpful in determining when the end of a patient care episode corresponds to the end of an admission, for example 'mode of separation' is recorded as "Discharged by Hospital".
+The admitted patient data collection (APDC) contains patient care episodes rather than admissions or encounters.
+An encounter needs to be created by combining the appropriate patient care episodes.
+There are a number of fields that could be helpful in determining when the end of a patient care episode corresponds to the end of an encounter, for example 'mode of separation' is recorded as "Discharged by Hospital".
 Unfortunately, the documentation of a "Discharge" is not always helpful.
-For example, patients can be transferred between hospitals but are recorded as "Discharged from Hospital" on transfer although their inpatient episode continues as a second hospital.
+For example, patients can be transferred between hospitals but are recorded as "Discharged from Hospital" on transfer although their inpatient episode continues at a second hospital.
 Patients on renal dialysis are always documented as being discharged from hospital at the end of their dialysis treatment, even if they are an inpatient.
-In addition, some multiple-day episodes are nested parts of longer admissions and need to be counted as such.
+In addition, some multiple-day episodes are nested parts of longer encounters and need to be counted as such.